Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence: Model

 \subsection{Q-Functions in Stochastic Games}

-In the stochastic game $\GG$, when the other players use a stationary policy $\bpi^{-i} \in \bGamma^{-i}_{S}$, player $i$ faces an environment that is equivalent to a single-agent MDP.
+In the stochastic game $\GG$, when player $i$'s counterplayers use a stationary policy $\bpi^{-i} \in \JointPolicySet^{-i}_{S}$, player $i$ faces an environment that is equivalent to a single-agent MDP.
 The MDP in question depends on the policy $\bpi^{-i}$ as well as the game $\GG$, and (stationary Markov) optimal policies for this MDP are equivalent to 0-best-responses to $\bpi^{-i}$ in the game $\GG$.

-Player $i$'s best-responses to a policy $\bpi^{-i} \in \bGamma^{-i}_{S}$ can be characterized using an appropriately defined \emph{Q-function}, $Q^{*i}_{\bpi^{-i}} : \xx \times \uu^i \to \rr$.\footnote{We use the terms Q-function and (state-) action-value function interchangeably.} The function $Q^{*i}_{\bpi^{-i}}$ can be defined by a fixed point equation of a Bellman operator, but here we give an equivalent definition in terms of the optimal policy of the corresponding MDP:
+Player $i$'s best-responses to a policy $\bpi^{-i} \in \JointPolicySet^{-i}_{S}$ can be characterized using an appropriately defined \emph{Q-function}, $Q^{*i}_{\bpi^{-i}} : \xx \times \IndividualActionSet^i \to \rr$.\footnote{We use the terms Q-function and (state-) action-value function interchangeably.} The function $Q^{*i}_{\bpi^{-i}}$ can be defined by a fixed point equation of a Bellman operator, but here we give an equivalent definition in terms of the optimal policy of the corresponding MDP:

-for all $(x,a^i ) \in \xx \times \uu^i,$ where $\bpi^{*} = ( \pi^{*i} , \bpi^{-i} )$ and $\pi^{*i} \in \BR^i_0 ( \bpi^{-i} ) \cap \Gamma^i_{SD}. $
+for all $(x,a^i ) \in \xx \times \IndividualActionSet^i,$ where $\bpi^{*} = ( \pi^{*i} , \bpi^{-i} )$ and $\pi^{*i} \in \BR^i_0 ( \bpi^{-i} ) \cap \IndividualPolicySet^i_{SD}. $

-\begin{definition} For $Q^i : \xx \times \uu^i \to \rr$ and $\epsilon \geq 0$, we define
+\begin{definition} For $Q^i : \xx \times \IndividualActionSet^i \to \rr$ and $\epsilon \geq 0$, we define

 \end{definition}